tybalex/obot/docs/docs/04-tutorials/01-github-assistant.md

-# Tutorial: Create a GitHub Agent
+# Create a Personal GitHub Task Agent

 This is a short tutorial demonstrating how to create an Otto8 agent that interacts with GitHub.
+The agent will help you keep track of the work assigned to you in GitHub.

 :::note
 As you configure the agent, changes will be saved and applied automatically.